Tuesday, July 20, 2010

 Unfortunately, the Little House books have fallen out of favor with young readers, today.
 This did not lessen my excitement at visiting the museum in Walnut Grove, MN where Laura spent part of her childhood.
 Having lived in Minnesota for my entire life, I don't know why it never occurred to me to drive out to the small town before now.
 To stand in the very location where her dugout home was located, was thrilling.
 Just looking out at Plum Creek, and imagining the Ingalls family stood in my very footsteps, was an awe inspiring sensation.

 Nine different buildings make up the Museum, including a replica of the dugout house.
 Inside the sod building, it is hard to imagine five people spending an entire Minnesota winter locked inside the tiny dirt walls.
 The location of the actual dugout location is a mile and a half north of the museum.
+Our schedule did not allow us to go during the Wilder Pageant.
+But this year, they have a couple of celebrities from the television series.
+We will have to check back next year.

 Thursday, July 1, 2010